paigeweber13/fine-hardware-visualization/DEVELOPMENT_LOG.md

 # 2020-03-17 through 2020-03-24
 ## Memory
  - MEM_INST_RETIRED_ALL_LOAD/STORE count all retired load/store instructions,
-   respecitvely.
+   respectively.
 See Table 19-3 of "Performance monitoring events" in intel developer's guide
  - using these to get load/store ratios gave us ratios of 4-6x reads to writes (see `tests/mem_volume_through_cache_load_to_store.png`)